real-stanford/gated-memory-policy/README.md

 This repository contains source code for gated memory policy training, simulation data collection and evaluation (Memimic & RoboMimic and Mikasa-Robo benchmarks), and **real-world robot deployment with in-the-wild checkpoints**.

+**Major Update (Jun 29th, 2026): [iPhUMI](https://github.com/real-stanford/iPhUMI) is released!
+Please feel free to try the cup placement policy in-the-wild!** For the real-world deployment codebase, please checkout the [gated-memory-policy](https://github.com/real-stanford/real-env/tree/gated-memory-policy) branch in case there are compatibility issues

 We've organized our code as separate folders so you can easily take any component you need and plug it into your own system.

 | Repo                                                           | What it does                                                                    |